SaintpatrickII/webscraper/README.md

 2. prototyping the webscraper:

--Before being able to access the website a cookies iframe had appeared, in the initiliser the webscraper was designed to immediateley click this so that the webpage could be manipulated
+- Before being able to access the website a cookies iframe had appeared, in the initiliser the webscraper was designed to immediateley click this so that the webpage could be manipulated

 - The second hurdle in this project was creating a class which could navigate the website & swap inbetween webpages two key methods had been tested: scrolling until next element visable and scrolling by a certian pixel amount at this point both were viable options.

-In order to swap pages the webscraper also had to be able to have the next page button visable before attempting to click it.
+- In order to swap pages the webscraper also had to be able to have the next page button visable before attempting to click it.

 3. Retrieving details